klessydra/T13x/README.md

 # KLESSYDRA-T13 INTRELEAVED MULTITHREADED PROCESSOR

 Intro: The Klessydra processing core family is a set of processors featuring full compliance with RISC-V, and pin-to-pin compatible with the PULPino Riscy cores.
-Klessydra-T13 is a bare-metal 32-bit processor fully supporting the RV32IM form the RISC-V ISA, and one instruction from the Atomic "A" extension.
+Klessydra-T13 is a bare-metal 32-bit processor fully supporting the RV32IM from the RISC-V ISA, and one instruction from the Atomic "A" extension.
 'T1' further extends the instruction set with a set of custom vector instructions.

 Architecture: T13 as its T0x predecessor vesions is also an interleaved multithreaded processor (Aka, barrel processor).
 It interleaves three hardware threads (harts).
 Each hart has it's own registerfile, CSR-unit, and program counter, and they communicate with each other via software interrupts.